HateAid: Objectives

+History

+In December 2025, the US State Department imposed visa sanctions on joint-CEOs Anna-Lena von Hodenberg and Josephine Ballon for leading what US Secretary of State Marco Rubio called "organized efforts to coerce American platforms to censor, demonetize, and suppress American viewpoints they oppose".

 Clients

 Climate activist Luisa Neubauer was one of the first people to be represented by HateAid.
 As part of HateAid's funding of legal costs, she was awarded a compensation payment of 6,000 euros by the Frankfurt Regional Court in 2021 after Akif Pirinçci attacked her in a sexist and humiliating way on Facebook.
 The money went back into the solidarity fund for victims of digital violence.

 In July 2019, Renate Künast was represented by HateAid before the Berlin Regional Court to obtain the release of user data by Facebook.
 The aim was to determine the identity of the authors of presumably criminal hate comments so that criminal charges could then be brought.
 The application was rejected in September 2019.
 Following an appeal by Künast to the Berlin Court of Appeal, the Regional Court amended its ruling to the effect that 6 of the 22 comments were now classified as insults.
 In October 2022, the Federal Constitutional Court also deemed the remaining comments to be insults punishable under Section 185 StGB.
 In November 2022, the Berlin Court of Appeal recognised all 22 comments as criminal offences.

 Cultural studies scholar Madita Oeming also found support at HateAid.
 In August 2019, she posted on Twitter that she had received a teaching assignment from the FU Berlin and would be holding a seminar entitled Porn in the USA.
-A retweet with a derogatory comment by Beatrix von Storch was seen by 250,000 users and Oeming experienced an intense shitstorm for two days.
+A retweet with a derogatory comment by Beatrix von Storch was seen by 250,000 users and Oeming experienced an intense backlash for two days.

 Igor Levit, Nicole Diekmann, Louisa Dellert, Gollaleh Ahmadi and the Elevator Boys are other clients of HateAid who are in the public eye and speak out in public as affected persons.

 However, HateAid not only supports celebrities, but all people who do not spread hate themselves.
 In 2024, the HateAid team supported 1,877 victims in 7,688 incidents.
 In 2024, HateAid funded 326 criminal charges, 143 warnings and 49 civil lawsuits.